The requirement for written procurement procedures is part of the Uniform Guidance that many federal grant recipients have been slow to implement.

 Moving on to the next step to start on the details in your written Procurement Procedures Manual, describe the Procurement Office.

-You may know the Procurement Office as the Purchasing Department, or the Strategic Sourcing Office, or the Office of Strategic Procurement.
+You may know the Procurement Office as the Purchasing Department, the Strategic Sourcing Office, or the Office of Strategic Procurement.

 Here are some of the things you could include in this section: